BX-DEV-FIVEM/BX-Intro/README.md

 ----- NPC Setting -----

-Config.NpcOn = true -- if start with interaction with NPC / false you have to trigger  TriggerEvent('bx:StartLaScene') for start
+Config.NpcOn = true --  Start with interaction with NPC / false you have to trigger  TriggerEvent('bx:StartLaScene') for start

 Config.NPC = { -- if Config.NpcOn = true
     PedType = 26,